JDCRecomendable/die-geduld/README.md

 Copyright (c) 2018-2019 Jared Daniel Carbonell Recomendable.
 All rights reserved.

-## About
+## What is this?
-Die Geduld is patience in German, and the game is named as such because it requires good hand-eye coordination and a good deal of patience in order to complete.
-This little game is the product of an extra/optional Computing assignment by the Computing lecturers and tutors of Yishun-Innova Junior College.
+The product of a project assignment by the Computing lecturers/tutors of Yishun Innova Junior College.

 ## License
 All code included in this game is licensed under the GNU General Public License (GPL) Version 3, included in the root directory as the file `LICENSE`.